mesosphere/dcos-docs-site/pages/1.11/installing/production/advanced-configuration/configuration-reference/index.md

 *   `auth_cookie_secure_flag: false` (default) Browsers will send the DC/OS authentication cookie through either an unencrypted HTTP connection or an encrypted HTTPS connection.
 *   `auth_cookie_secure_flag: true` The authentication cookie set by DC/OS will contain the [`Secure` flag](https://www.owasp.org/index.php/SecureFlag), which instructs the browser to not send the cookie over unencrypted HTTP connections.
 This could cause authentication to fail under the following circumstances.

-    - If the security mode is `disabled`.
+    - If the security mode is `disabled`
-    - If the security mode is `permissive`, the URL specifies HTTP, and the URL includes a target different from the root path (e.g., `http://<cluster-url>/<path>/`).
+    - If the security mode is `permissive`, the URL specifies HTTP, and the URL includes a target different from the root path (for example, `http://<cluster-url>/<path>/`)
-    - There are proxies in between the browser and DC/OS that terminate TLS.
+    - There are proxies in between the browser and DC/OS that terminate TLS

-## bootstrap_url
+## bootstrap_url (Required)
-(Required) The URI path for the DC/OS installer to store the customized DC/OS build files.
+ The URL path for the DC/OS installer to store the customized DC/OS build files.
 If you are using the automated DC/OS installer, you should specify `bootstrap_url: file:///opt/dcos_install_tmp` unless you have moved the installer assets.
 By default the automated DC/OS installer places the build files in `file:///opt/dcos_install_tmp`.

 ## bouncer_expiration_auth_token_days [enterprise type="inline" size="small" /]
 This parameter sets the auth token time-to-live (TTL) for Identity and Access Management.
 You must specify the value in Python float syntax wrapped in a YAML string.
-By default the token expires after 5 days.
+By default, the token expires after five days.
 For example, to set the token lifetime to half a day:

 ```json
 bouncer_expiration_auth_token_days: '0.5'